vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 I slept yesterday for 2 days, yep my sleep schedules are fucked beyond recovery.

+I did have some updates on `meelf`.

+- It can serve different routes.
+- With raw text only RN.

+I made the repo private for now because I am very noob at rust and don't want other people to see my bad rust skills.

+I wrote this log from my phone’s browser and it wasn't so painful.

 ## 📅 2023-02-02
 I am thinking to maybe write a blog/static site generator in something like `leptos`.
 But got a lot of pending projects to do, primarily trying to work `meelf` and learn how to design simple web server.